The Addams Family Theme

 The theme for the 1964 TV series The Addams Family was written and arranged by longtime Hollywood film and television composer Vic Mizzy.
-The song's arrangement was dominated by a harpsichord, and featured finger-snaps as percussive accompaniment.
-Actor Ted Cassidy, reprising his "Lurch" voice, punctuated the lyrics with the words "neat", "sweet", and "petite".
+The song's arrangement was dominated by a harpsichord and a bass clarinet, and featured finger-snaps as percussive accompaniment.
+Actor Ted Cassidy, using his "Lurch" voice, punctuated the lyrics with the words "neat", "sweet", and "petite".
 Mizzy's theme was popular enough to enjoy a single release, though it failed to make the national charts.

 The closing theme was similar, but was instrumental only and featured such instruments as a triangle, a wooden block, a siren whistle, and a duck call.